GreyBacon/phase6/README.md

 Roles:
 Melina: login, account maintenance, profile
-Ken: homepage, ?, ?
+Ken: homepage, contact us, about
-Chris:
+Chris:  terms of use, privacy policy, ?
-Bryan:
+Bryan:  gallery, detail, ?
 terms of use, privacy policy, a 'contact us' page, as well as the actual product, itself.
 This might be a social network, a gallery of interactive media (such as you have built heretofore), or other web-based interactive product.